svoisen/sean.voisen.org/_pages/work.md

 <details>
     <summary>
         <h2>Adobe Creative Cloud</h2>
-        <h3>Engineering lead for web-based creative tools</h3>
+        <h3>Engineering lead for web and desktop creative tools</h3>
     </summary>
     Currently managing technical partnerships with web browser vendors, and serving as an engineering lead for new web-based creative tools.
+Previously worked as a graphics engineer on Adobe XD.
 </details>

 <details>